 Myths to Debunk About CBD for Skincare

-  There are some serious misconceptions and myths to debunk about CBD for skincare.
+CBD for skincare is on trend, and for good reason - CBD oil for skin has many benefits.
+Unfortunately, there are some serious misconceptions and myths to debunk about CBD for skincare.
 More specifically, there needs to be a much better understanding of hempseed oil vs CBD oil regarding their uses and benefits.

 Hemp oil, CBD oil, and cannabis (often known as marijuana) are derived from the same plant species, Cannabis sativa, but they all have different genetics and applications.
 Because they share the same genus name, people frequently group them into a single family, with much confusion surrounding their differences.

 So let's break it all down.

 Cannabis sativa is an annual flowering plant originally indigenous to Asia.
 The plant was used throughout history as a fibre, textile, food, seed oil, psychoactive agent, and medicine.

 The Cannabis sativa plant is known to contain many extractable phytochemicals - at least 500 compounds.
 The most well-known is THC (tetrahydrocannabinol), the main chemical responsible for the psychoactive effects.